<< Yesterday | This Day in Baseball History |

 Tomorrow>> |

-15 Fact(s) Found
+16 Fact(s) Found

-1949 | Monte Irvin becomes the first African-American player, along with hurler Ford Smith, to sign with the Giants.
+1949 | Monte Irvin becomes the first African-American player, along with Ford Smith, a pitcher and outfielder, to sign with the Giants.
 Although the 29-year-old outfielder will play only five full seasons in the major leagues, the former Newark Eagles standout will be elected to the Hall of Fame in 1973, primarily for his outstanding play in the Negro Leagues with the Newark Eagles. |

-1953 | Embattled Cardinal owner Fred Saigh is found guilty of income tax evasion and is sentenced to a fifteen-month jail term but will serve only five months at the federal prison in Terre Haute before being given parole for good behavior.
+1953 | The court finds embattled Cardinal owner Fred Saigh guilty of income tax evasion and sentences him to fifteen months in jail, where he'll serve only five months at the federal prison in Terre Haute before being given parole for good behavior.
 Under the pressure of losing his franchise, he enters a lucrative deal with a consortium that plans to move the team to Houston; Anheuser-Busch president Gussie Busch, however, persuades him to sell the team for less ($3.5 million), citing that civic pride was more important than financial gain. |

 1958 | Detroit trades infielder Jim Finigan and $25,000 to the Giants for first baseman Gail Harris and utility man Ozzie Virgil, who becomes the first non-white to play for the Tigers.
-The 26-year-old Dominican will make his debut at third base for the Motor City team at Griffith Stadium on June 6, doubling in the top of the eighth in the team's 11-2 victory over Washington. |
+The 26-year-old Dominican will debut at third base for the Motor City team at Griffith Stadium on June 6, doubling in the top of the eighth in the team's 11-2 victory over Washington. |

-1982 | The Orioles, to make room for Cal Ripken, Jr., trade third baseman Doug DeCinces and minor league southpaw Jeff Schneider to the Angels for outfielder Dan Ford.
+1982 | To make room for Cal Ripken, Jr., the Orioles trade third baseman Doug DeCinces and minor league southpaw Jeff Schneider to the Angels for outfielder Dan Ford.
 The Halos' new infielder, who had succeeded future Hall of Famer Brooks Robinson in Baltimore, will win the Silver Slugger Award this season. |

-1986 | The Rangers sign 34 year-old free-agent catcher Darrell Porter to a one-year contract valued at $162,500.
+1986 | The Rangers sign 34-year-old free-agent catcher Darrell Porter to a one-year contract valued at $162,500.
 The bespectacled backup backstop from Missouri will hit .253 during his tenure in Texas, his last two years in the majors. |

 2008 | The Rays and James Shields (12-8, 3.85) finalize a four-year, $11.25 million deal, including options that could make the contract worth nearly $38 million over the next seven years.
 The 26-year-old right-hander was second in the big leagues in the strikeout-to-walk ratio - an impressive 184 to 36, trailing only CC Sabathia (209 to 37). |